 Switch# show interfaces gigabitethernet1/0/2 GigabitEthernet1/0/2 is down, line protocol is down (notconnect) Hardware is Gigabit Ethernet, address is 2037.064a.0b02 (bia 2037.064a.0b02) MTU 1500 bytes, BW 1000000 Kbit/sec, DLY 10 usec, reliability 255/255, txload 1/255, rxload 1/255 Encapsulation ARPA, loopback not set Keepalive set (10 sec) Auto-duplex, Auto-speed, media type is 10/100/1000BaseTX input flow-control is off, output flow-control is unsupported ARP type: ARPA, ARP Timeout 04:00:00 Last input never, output never, output hang never Last clearing of "show interface" counters never Input queue: 0/2000/0/0 (size/max/drops/flushes); Total output drops: 0 Queueing strategy: fifo Output queue: 0/40 (size/max) 5 minute input rate 0 bits/sec, 0 packets/sec 5 minute output rate 0 bits/sec, 0 packets/sec 0 packets input, 0 bytes, 0 no buffer Received 0 broadcasts (0 multicasts) 0 runts, 0 giants, 0 throttles 0 input errors, 0 CRC, 0 frame, 0 overrun, 0 ignored 0 watchdog, 0 multicast, 0 pause input 0 input packets with dribble condition detected 0 packets output, 0 bytes, 0 underruns 0 output errors, 0 collisions, 1 interface resets 0 unknown protocol drops 0 babbles, 0 late collision, 0 deferred 0 lost carrier, 0 no carrier, 0 pause output 0 output buffer failures, 0 output buffers swapped out

-Near the bottom of this output, you can find a counter labelled “interface resets.”
-Usually this will be a small number, as in this example.
+Near the bottom of this output, you can find a counter labeled “interface resets.”
+Usually, this will be a small number, as in this example.
 If it’s a big number, wait a few seconds then run the command again.
 Did it increment?
 That’s the result of a flakey physical connection.

 Try changing the switch port.
 Does the problem go away or does it move with the cable?
 If the problem doesn’t go away, then chances are the switch port was fine and the cabling is bad.
 Try changing the patch cable.
 Swap out elements one by one until the problem goes away.